Web-Development-Environments-2021/Assignment2_205492671_308546167/README.md

  - fix autocomplete user name in login form.
  - hide gameScreen on pressing on other menu
  - sign out ->>> welcome
- - if login unsuccessfull - write an alert to user
+ - if login unsuccessfull - write an alert to user - NAOR
- - clear forms
+ - clear forms -NAOR
- - footer - the dark side of the footer.
  - double key pressed cases in setting like "ArrowUp7"
- - all styles in index.html should move to css files
+ - all styles in index.html should move to css files - NAOR
  - write the about modal dialog decription ++++
- - create a designed logo ++++
- - register problem: does'nt add a new user ( you can register but no login after it)   ++++
  - new deisgn for the pac man board
- - lives for pac man
+ - lives for pac man - LIAD
- - gamve over at time=0 or lives=0
+ - game over at time=0 or lives=0 -LIAD
- - random destroys the showGame
- - logo instead of header - should be writted in the README
+ - logo instead of header - should be written in the README
  - setting page along side the page
- - when pac man has been eaten, should be show in another palce on board
+ - when pac man has been eaten, should be show in another palce on board -LIAD
  - The username  of the user that logged in' should be shown in the top right of the page.
- - create a creature that moves randomly
+ - create a creature that moves randomly - LIAD
  - choose song
- - change the start location of ghosts.
+ - change the start location of ghosts. - LIAD
  - bouns level
  - game over message
- - new game option
+ - new game option - LIAD
  - new design for Time & score
- - modal dialog -> click out of modal dialog should close the dialog
+ - modal dialog -> click out of modal dialog should close the dialog - NAOR
+ - To synchronize the random with the board setting -LIAD